 Yes.
 The main thing is that your references are good and are coming from a credible source.
 Although we would prefer at least one academic reference, references from well known companies or any source that shed light on your personality are encouraged.

-International applicants whose primary language is not English will not be required to complete an English-language test if they have completed a degree at an institution where the language of instruction and examination was in English in a country where English is the primary language.
-For a list of these countries please click here.
+International applicants whose primary language is not English will not be required to complete an English-language test if they have completed a degree at an institution where the language of instruction and examination was in English in a country where English is the primary language. to check your country, please visit here, under International Admission Requirements.

 For more information please see:

 - Test of English as a Foreign Language (TOEFL): www.toefl.org

 - Graduate Record Examination (GRE): www.gre.org

 - International English Language Testing System (IELTS): www.ielts.org

 The most update-to-date requirements can be found here.